Sugar Creek in Southern Door County

-I brought along my old tennis shoes to walk in the creek so I laced them up and then removed the camera, tripod, camera trigger and filters from the car.
-Heading down toward the creek there were swarms of Wisconsin’s state bird, back to the car for bug spray.
+I brought along my old tennis shoes to walk in the creek so I laced them up and then removed the camera, tripod, camera trigger, and filters from the car.
+Heading down toward the creek there were swarms of Wisconsin’s state bird, so back to the car for bug spray.
 I bathed in the stuff.

-The Water Was Nice
+Water Was Pleasant

 Even back then I was not a girly girl.
-I did stuff with the boys, like catch worms for fishing by using cool shock rods and treeing coons at night with the hunting dogs.
+I did stuff with the boys, like catching worms for fishing by using cool shock rods and treeing coons at night with the hunting dogs.
 Fond memories.

 Long Exposures Cool Photos

 Even in fairly bright sunlight with filters on I was able to extend the exposure of the photographs.
 Giving the water different looks.
 Sometimes like glass, and other times leaving just a little motion.

 This small step-down rock ledge looked interesting.
 Sometimes with a little longer exposure, even the small step down with water can look a tad majestic.
 I love how you can see the flowage pattern of the water.
 Some flows over the rocks and additional water flow in front of the rock steps.

 I thought I’d explore and enjoy the beach area until sunset.

 It is hard to miss what looks like giant bats in a tree during the middle of the day, that’s for sure.
 I think they have a prehistoric look, do you agree?

 Double-crested Cormorant is a prehistoric-looking bird.
 It has aqua eyes and an orange beak.
 The double crest is only seen during the breeding months.